 She raised her hand.
 “Let’s get something to eat.”
-With that, she led me out to Spring Street.
-We entered a non-descript restaurant a block away.
-They recognized her and although it was well before lunch, they directed us to a table at a corner window and brought us tea.
-The staff went on preparing for lunch.
+With that, she led me outside to a non-descript restaurant nearby.
+They knew her and though it was well before lunch, they directed us to a table at a corner window and brought us tea.

 “So they let you come to New York?”

 “I didn’t dare mention that I knew you’re here.
 They only agreed when I insisted I wanted to go to a Jesuit school and that Fordham is one of the best.”
-I told her about me and she told me about her and Melissa.
+I told her about me, and she told me about her and Melissa.
 After about an hour and a bit of lunch, I headed back to Fordham and she headed back to her office.
-We’d keep in touch.

-To the question, “when did you know you were gay?” my answer is it wasn’t something I knew or didn’t know.
-It simply was.
+To “when did you know you were gay?” my answer is it was not something I knew or did not know.
+It was.
 I was at all all-boys high school, but we had enough interaction with girls schools that I knew I did not feel the attraction that other boys had (or pretended to have) in girls.
-It’s awkward trying to explain it.
+It is awkward trying to explain.
 Bottom line: when I jerked off I thought of guys.
-Not girls.

 The closest I came in high school to doing anything about it was a furtive kiss with someone at another school when I was a senior.
-It was in the men’s room at the Fieldhouse at the University of Chicago during an indoor meet.
+It was in the men’s room at an indoor meet.
 We both kind of knew.
 Lasted maybe two seconds.
-I still think it was crazy for both of us and it was never mentioned again, although we became regular running friends.
+I still think it was crazy and it was never mentioned again, although we became regular running friends.

 One reason I picked Fordham, notwithstanding—although perhaps because of—its Jesuit roots, was its LGBTQ alliance program: “In keeping with the Jesuit tenet of Cura Personalis (care for the whole person) and the principle that all persons should be treated with dignity and respect, which is explicit in Catholic teaching.”
 This was on its website.
 Upon arrival, I felt welcome in a way I never had before I got to New York.
-Look, I don’t want to make it sound like New York is some nirvana for gays or that Chicago was hell.
-There were plenty of folks in Chicago who seemed respectful for members of the LGBTQ community and plenty in New York who’d call you “faggot” before they’d give you the time of day.
+Look, I do not want to make it sound like New York is some nirvana for gays or that Chicago was hell.
+There were plenty of folks in Chicago who are respectful for members of the LGBTQ community and plenty in New York who will call you “faggot” before giving you the time of day.
 Plus, of course, I wasn’t out in Chicago.
 All I can say is that I felt relatively welcome and safe in New York.
-But I’ve encountered plenty of assholes along the way.

 Fordham was welcoming.
 I lived in an on-campus dorm and joined the cross-country team and met classmates that way.
 A new world.
 More opportunities than I imagined.

-As it happens, it was my running that was the most important.
-Once or twice a week the team headed to Van Cortlandt Park for speed and hill training.
+As it happens, it was my running that was the most important for interacting.
+Once or twice a week the team trained at nearby Van Cortlandt Park.
 So did several other local colleges.
 On the flats, a broad expanse with a soft surface surrounding fields used for soccer, cricket, Gaelic football, and hurling, I met Malcolm Davis.
 He was a sophomore at Columbia.
 Our two teams kidded each other but a few times we joined together for workouts.
 Our fastest guys would be with their fastest guys and down the line.
 Malcolm and I were comparable middle-of-the-pack runners.

 He listened to my stories of growing up Catholic outside Chicago.
 My explanation of not being out with anyone except my Aunt and people, straight and gay, at Fordham.
 He came out while a senior in high school.
 He said it was a big public school and there were enough gays that none of them stood out and they faced only muted harassment.
 Plus there was a support system at the school.